 The Bodhisatta was once a king’s chaplain.
-When the king’s eldest son was born, fortune-tellers had correctly foretold that he would become the next king, and on his father’s death, he took the throne.
-They had also predicted that the king’s youngest son would live as an ascetic, and his son would become a universal monarch.
-Because of this prophesy, the younger brother, who served as viceroy, was very arrogant and this greatly annoyed his elder brother.
+Fortune-tellers had made two predictions about the king’s younger brother.
+First that he would someday live as an ascetic and second that he would have a son become a universal monarch.
+Because of these prophesies, the younger brother, who served as viceroy, was very arrogant and this greatly annoyed the king.
 Eventually he could no longer tolerate it and ordered his younger brother arrested.
-The man sent to arrest him instead let the brother escape.
-Before fleeing, the younger brother showed the man his signet ring, rug, and sword and said someday he would send his son back to claim the throne with these three items as proof of his identity.
+But the man sent to arrest him let him escape.
+Before fleeing, the younger brother showed this man his signet ring, rug, and sword and said someday he would send his son back to claim the throne with these three items as proof of his identity.
 Then he escaped to the forest and lived as an ascetic along the Ganges River.

 One day the daughter, alone at their hut while her parents were out gathering wild fruit, wove a floral wreath.
-She took a seat in a mango tree along the river and accidentally dropped it in the water.
+She took a seat in a mango tree along the river and accidentally dropped the wreath in the water.
 The wreath floated down past the exiled brother while he was bathing.
-When he saw it, he fell deeply in love with its maker and walked upstream until he found her, still up in the mango tree.
+When he saw it, he fell immediately and deeply in love with its maker and walked upstream until he found her, still up in the mango tree.
 She was so beautiful he had to ask if she was a human or a god, and as they talked they fell in love.
-When her parents returned, they agreed to let them marry, and the couple soon had a son named Kalinga.
+When her parents returned they agreed to let them marry; and the couple soon had a son named Kalinga.

-Kalinga grew up righteous and wise, and when his father divined from the stars that his brother the king had died, he sent Kalinga to claim the throne.
-He gave him the signet, rug, and sword and told his son where to find the man who had helped him those many years ago.
-By the power of his virtue, Kalinga flew through the air to the city, and after proving his identity, was crowned king.
-The Bodhisatta led the new king through the ceremonies that a universal monarch needs to perform and fifteen days later, by the power of the magical Wheel of Empire, King Kalinga had received the allegiance of all the people in the world, from ocean to ocean, fulfilling his destiny.
+Kalinga grew up righteous and wise, and when his father divined from the stars that his elder brother the king had died, he sent Kalinga to claim the throne.
+He gave his son the signet ring, rug, and sword and told him where to find the man who had helped him those many years ago.
+By the power of his virtue, Kalinga flew through the air to the city, and after proving his identity, was promptly crowned king.
+The Bodhisatta led the new king through the ceremonies that a universal monarch needs to perform, and fifteen days later, by the power of the magical Wheel of Empire, King Kalinga had received the allegiance of all the people in the world, from ocean to ocean, fulfilling his destiny.

 In the Lifetime of the Buddha